neondatabase/website/content/docs/extensions/pg_prewarm.md

     SELECT pg_prewarm('public.t_test') AS blocks_loaded;
     ```

-    This will output the number of blocks that were loaded into the cache:
+    This will output the number of blocks that were loaded:

     ```sql
     blocks_loaded